If adopted, instructors can Email User Services (firstname.lastname@example.org) for more information on Power Points, Q&A and Activities.

 Determine the next step in one’s own leadership journey.

 Jane Nguyen is a recent pharmacy graduate working in her first job at a community pharmacy owned by a local non-profit health system located within an ambulatory care clinic.
-As a student, Jane was active in student organizations, ...
+As a student, Jane was active ...